SCHOOL OF EDUCATION

 At Francis Marion, we’re working to change the numbers by providing South Carolina with some of the highest qualified teachers in the state.
 The FMU Center of Excellence allows our students to have access to training, workshops and works to solve the problems inherent in educating children of poverty by developing expertise in those that work with these children on a daily basis.

-Over the last four years, Francis Marion University has prepared over 208 top quality educators who now teach in the state of South Carolina.
+Over the last four years, Francis Marion University has prepared more than 208 top quality educators who now teach in the state of South Carolina.

 Time tested professionals with real-world experience.